KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

+There are 3 cases to use C API for kdb+:

+1. Dynamically loaded library called by q, e.g. OS, math, analytics.
+[Read more](/interfaces/usinc-c-functions)
+2. Dynamically loaded library doing callbacks into q, e.g. feedhandlers([Bloomberg client](/interfaces/q-client-for-bloomberg/))
+3. C/C++ clients talking to q servers(standalone applications). e.g. feedhandlers and clients.
+Links with c.o/c.dll.

 The best way to understand the underpinnings of q, and to interact with it from C, is to start with the header file available from
 <i class="fa fa-github"></i> [KxSystems/kdb/c/c/k.h](https://github.com/KxSystems/kdb/blob/master/c/c/k.h) .

-This is the file you will need to include in your C or C++ code in order to interact with q from a low level.
+This is the file you will need to include in your C or C++ code to interact with q from a low level.

-!!! warning "Watch out"
-    The k struct changed with the release of V3.0, and if you are compiling using the C library (c.o/c.dll) stamped on or after 2012.06.25 you should ensure you use the correct k struct by defining KXVER accordingly, e.g.

-    <pre><code class="language-bash">gcc -D KXVER=3 …</code></pre>

-    If you need to link against earlier releases of the C library, you can obtain those files from <i class="fa fa-github"></i> [the earlier version](https://github.com/KxSystems/kdb/blob/6455fa25b0e1e5e403ded9bcec96728b4445ccac/c/c/k.h) of 2011.04.20.

 Let’s explore the basic types and their synonyms that you will commonly encounter when programming at this level.
 First though, it is worth noting the size of data types in 32- versus 64-bit operating systems to avoid a common mistake.